gxhen/gxhen.github.io/_pages/about.md

 * Device free wireless sensing

 ## News!!!
-* (21 Nov 2023) Our paper, "Towards Receiver-Agnostic and Collaborative Radio Frequency Fingerprint Identification" has been accepted by IEEE Transactions on Mobile Computing. [arXiv](https://arxiv.org/pdf/2207.02999.pdf).
-The code and dataset will be released soon.
+* (21 Nov 2023) Our paper, "Towards Receiver-Agnostic and Collaborative Radio Frequency Fingerprint Identification" has been accepted by IEEE Transactions on Mobile Computing.
+[IEEE](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10345732), [arXiv](https://arxiv.org/pdf/2207.02999.pdf).
+The code and dataset are available at [Code and Dataset](https://github.com/gxhen/receiverAgnosticRFFI).
 * (26 March 2023) Our paper, "Towards Length-Versatile and Noise-Robust Radio Frequency Fingerprint Identification" has been accepted by IEEE Transactions on Information Forensics and Security.
 [IEEE](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10100932), [Dataset](https://ieee-dataport.org/documents/lorarffidatasetdifferentspreadingfactors), [Code](https://github.com/gxhen/lengthVersatileRFFI)
 * (9 March 2023) Our paper, "Deep Learning-Powered Radio Frequency Fingerprint Identification: Methodology and Case Study" has been accepted by IEEE Communications Magazine.
 Congratulations Guanxiong.
 The code of the paper can be found at [Code](https://github.com/gxhen/LoRa_RFFI){:target="_blank"}.
 * (7 November 2022) Our paper, "FewSense, Towards a Scalable and Cross-Domain Wi-Fi Sensing System Using Few-Shot Learning" has been accepted by IEEE Transactions on Mobile Computing.
 Congratulations Guolin.